jingwei87/reading/notes/GuoliWei/MPTEE.md

 - The problem the paper aims to solve

-  - The application of SGX has a fundamental need of flexible memory protection that, while preventing itself from being attacked, can update memory-page permissions dynamically.
+  - The applications of SGX have a fundamental need of flexible memory protection that, while preventing itself from being attacked, can update memory-page permissions dynamically.

   - Existing systems can not provide the flexible and efficient memory-protection mechanism due to the lack of hardware support and the untrustedness of operating systems.